officeboyz/howto/security/duo2fa/Readme.md

 After enable duo 2fa with pam duo can't login root and you should have second account to manage access root

-Install duo step by step using script make sure using /b user root /b :
+Install duo step by step using script make sure using **user root**  :
 ```bash

 [root@localhost ~]# git clone -b develop https://github.com/officeboyz/howto.git